 The Senate plans to subsidise 1,000 apartments in 2015, 2,500 in 2016 and 3,000 in 2017.
 The focus is not only on large development areas on the outskirts but also on infill sites in denser boroughs such as Neukoelln.

-The rent cap limits returns compared to the open market.
-In exchange, the loans and repayment grant reduce investment risk.
-Letting to WBS holders offers stable occupancy over long periods.
+The rent cap of 6.50 to 8.00 euros per square metre limits returns compared to the open market.
+In exchange, loans of up to 64,000 euros per unit plus the 25 percent repayment grant reduce investment risk, and letting to WBS holders secures occupancy over long periods.

-The revision is a response to the dynamic market conditions in Berlin: demand for affordable housing has outstripped supply for years, and previous subsidy instruments had not sufficiently stimulated new construction.
+The revision answers years of mismatch in Berlin's market conditions.
+Demand for affordable housing has outstripped supply for years, while previous subsidy instruments did not sufficiently stimulate new construction.